rll307/DataAppliedLinguistics1/Module_1/2_Basic_R/04_DataFrames.md

 # Introduction

-In this tutorial we will work with data frames.
+In this tutorial, we will work with data frames.
 On my little experience using R for language analysis, data frames are probably the most useful data structure.
 It is also important to say that there is a number of operations on data frames that probably will not be covered in this tutorial, mostly because they are so many, that we will learn them along the way.

 # Data Frames